matplotlib/governance/governance.md

 ### Code of Conduct Subcommittee

-This committee should be between 3 and 7 people, at least one of whom is on the steering council and at least one who is not.
+This committee should be between 3 and 7 people, at least one of whom is on the Steering Council and at least one who is not.
 This committee in responsible for fielding and addressing CoC reports that happen within our digital and physical spaces.
 They will maintain their own private mailing list and reporting address.
 Detailed policy on how to handle CoC will be documented elsewhere.